*Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/ drop-down menu

 The effect of an intervention can be noticed quite fast since your intestinal cells are renewed every 3-4 days.
 Nonetheless, you should adjust your diet for a longer period of time to also calm down your immune systems.

 If you are looking for other supplements to take, or are interested in taking supplements that are especially advertised for Leaky Gut, make sure to do some research if those supplements are actually suitable for you.
 Some supplements may have side effects or have a negative interaction with certain medications.
-A great example of this is the review that Consumer Health Digest wrote for a supplement called GutConnect 365 (click the link to read their review).

 Hopefully, this article will help you fix your leaky gut.
 What worked for you?
 Let me know!